Loga19818eeanvesh/Monthly_Challenges/README.md

 # Monthly Challenges

-Website to view monthly challenges
+Users can manage their monthly challenges

 ## Tools/Technologies used
 Django